micronDLA/SDK/README.md

 **Running inference on the DLA for one image**

-In the SDK folder, there is compile.c, which compiles a ONNX model and outputs DLA instructions into a .bin file.
+In the SDK folder, there is compile.c, which compiles an ONNX model and outputs DLA instructions into a .bin file.
 The simpledemo.c program will read this .bin file and execute it on the DLA.
 The main functions are:
 1) ie_compile: parse ONNX model and generate the DLA instructions.